About Down By the Salley Gardens

 FAQ

-Can I play Down By the Salley Gardens on a 12-hole AC ocarina?
+Can I play Down By the Salley Gardens on this page?

 Yes.
-This Down By the Salley Gardens page is set up for 12-hole AC ocarina and keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow in one place.
+This Down By the Salley Gardens page keeps the fingering chart, 4/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Down By the Salley Gardens?
+Should I use letter notes or numbered notes for Down By the Salley Gardens?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.